-Following the implementation of MiFID II on 3 January 2018, investment firms are now required to provide enhanced information to their customers.
+The implementation of MiFID II from the 3rd Jan 2018 brought with it new requirements for Investment firms to provide enhanced information to their customers.

-As a result, any firms that are executing customer orders must now provide annual reports detailing their top five execution venues for every class of financial instrument in which they have dealt during the preceding year.
-This is expressed in terms of the percentage of deals to each venue, split by retail and professional customers.
+One of these is the requirement for firms, who are executing customer orders, to disclose on an annual basis, their top five execution venues for each class of financial instrument in which they have traded in the preceding year.
+This is expressed in terms of the % of trades to each venue split by Retail and Professional customers.

-Firms must also ensure that these annual reports are accompanied by a summary of the analysis and conclusions drawn as part of their execution monitoring processes throughout the year.
+To accompany these reports firms are required to provide a summary of the analysis and conclusions drawn as part of their execution monitoring processes throughout the year.

-AJ Bell Securities executes deals for AJ Bell entities including the AJ Bell Investcentre Funds & Shares Service.
-The venue and execution reports cover trade execution for AJ Bell Securities as a whole.
+AJ Bell Securities Ltd executes business for the AJ Bell group.
+The top 5 venue reports and this execution summary cover trade execution for all products:

 Order execution factors

-AJ Bell Securities executes orders for retail and institutional customers in line with the Order Execution Policy.
+AJ Bell Securities Ltd execute orders in line with the relevant products’ Order Execution Policy.

-We take into account various execution factors to determine how the order should be dealt in order to achieve the best possible outcome:
+We take into account various execution factors to determine how the order is dealt to achieve the best possible outcome: